Cloud-Code-Academy/developer-kickstart-materials/live-session-overviews/l7-trigger-basics.md

 ---

+**Files for Reference (do not copy/paste):**
+- `force-app\live-coding\module7\triggers\BasicAccountTrigger.trigger` – Example trigger implementing a simple **before insert** rule to set a default Account name.
+Use this as the starting point for the live demonstration.
+- `force-app\live-coding\module7\classes\BasicAccountTriggerTest.cls` – Test class illustrating how to unit test trigger logic (optional for instructor reference).

 ### 6. Live Demo – Creating a Trigger (25 min)
 **Purpose:** Show both Developer Console and VS Code workflows.